sebastiankasprzak/AzureMonitorAddonForSplunk/Installation-on-Windows.md

 * Download the SPL package from the packages folder of this repo.
 * In Splunk Web, go to Manage Apps and click "Install app from file".
 Upload the file you just downloaded.
 * You will get a message warning you that the add-on could not be initialized because dependencies are not included in the package.
 There are both Python and Node.js dependencies.
 * We need both pip for Python package installation and npm for Node.js package installation.
-If your machine already has them, feel free to skip those steps.
+This is why we're installing Python and Node.
+If you already have pip & npm, we don't need to install Python & Node.

 ## Python Dependencies
 * Open a command window and execute the following: